 Associate Professor Scott Davis is a physiologist who joined the faculty of SMU in the Fall of 2010.
 He is the Director of the Applied Physiology Laboratory in the Department of Applied Physiology and Wellness.
 He is also currently an adjunct faculty member in the Department of Neurology at the University of Texas Southwestern Medical Center at Dallas.
 Read more.

 Dr. Annie Wilhelm is an Associate Professor of Mathematics Education in the department of Teaching and Learning.
 She holds B.S. degrees in Mathematics and Computer Science from Santa Clara University, an M.A. in Mathematics from the University of Washington, and an M.Ed and a Ph.D. degree in Curriculum and Instructional Leadership and Mathematics Education from Vanderbilt University.
 Prior to attending Vanderbilt, Dr. Wilhelm taught high school mathematics, ranging from Algebra 1 to AP Calculus, for four years in the Seattle area.
 Read more.

 Dr. Pavlakis is an Associate Professor of Education Policy and Leadership.
 She holds a Ph.D. in Educational Leadership and Policy Analysis from the University of Wisconsin-Madison, an M.Sc. in Social Policy and Planning from The London School of Economics and Political Science, an M.Sc. in Teaching from Pace University through the New York City Teaching Fellows Program, and a B.A. in History from Brown University.
 Read more.

 Dr. Meredith Richards is an Associate Professor of Education Policy and Leadership.
 She received her Ph.D. in Educational Policy from the University of Texas at Austin and was an IES Post-doctoral Fellow in Education Policy and Methods at the University of Pennsylvania.
 Read more.

-Dr. Amy Gillespie Rouse is an Associate Professor of Special Education in the Department of Teaching and Learning.
-After earning her Bachelor of Arts in Sociology and Master of Teaching in Special Education from the University of Virginia, Dr. Rouse was a special education teacher in Virginia public schools for six years.
+Amy Gillespie Rouse, Ph.D., is an Associate Professor in the Department of Teaching and Learning at Southern Methodist University.
+After earning her Bachelor of Arts in Sociology and Master of Teaching from the University of Virginia, Dr. Gillespie Rouse was a teacher, primarily in Tier 1 and Tier 2 elementary settings, in Virginia public schools for five years.
 She subsequently earned her doctorate in Special Education from Vanderbilt University, where she was an IES predoctoral fellow.
 Read more.